- 8 minutes to read

 Understanding the architectural change between v6 and v7 makes the fix much easier to reason about.

-Nodinite v6 — Virtual Directory Under Default Web Site
+Nodinite v6 (Legacy Context) — Virtual Directory Under Default Web Site

 In v6, Nodinite ran as a virtual directory nested under the IIS Default Web Site.
 In this topology: